akkoro/assemblylift-demo-nextjs-aws/README.md

 ### Next Frontend
 There is no specific convention for adding a frontend to AssemblyLift; in this project we have created the [`frontend`](frontend/) directory to mimic the [`services`](services/) directory.
 Here we have used `create-next-app` to create a Next.js project called [`www`](frontend/www/) after our service of the same name.

 The frontend must be exported to a static site, using `next build && next export`.
-The contents of the generated `out` directory are copied into the server binary when it is compiled (on `asml cast`).
+The contents of the generated `out` directory are compressed into the server binary when it is compiled (on `asml cast`).

 ## Deploy your own!
 You can deploy this project yourself!
 You will need to update it to use your own domain of course ;)